IljaRukin/ESP8266_mqtt_weather_logger/README.md

 ### issue
 - ESP deep-sleep with RF disabled saves more power, but then Wifi doesn't work on wake up

+here are some images of the setup and the web page:
 <img src="/esp8266_weather.jpg" style="width:20%;">
 <img src="/website.PNG" style="width:20%;">